Executive Summary:

 There are two types of bees: honeybees and native bees.
 Native bees are usually solitary, meaning they don’t belong to a hive.

-Honeybees are responsible for a majority of the world's honey production, but we can thank the native bees for pollinating most of our flowers, trees, fruits, and veggies.
+Honeybees are responsible for a majority of the world's honey production, but we can thank native bees for pollinating most of our flowers, trees, fruits, and veggies.
 Honeybees are the only bees that will die post-attack as their stinger's anatomy differs from other bees.

 Unless swatted or stomped on, native bees generally don’t die after stinging a person or animal.